top of page

 QNA Technology

-Heavy metals free, blue light emitting quantum dots for color conversion and for emissive displays application.
+Heavy-metals-free blue light-emitting quantum dots for color conversion and emissive display application

 joint-presentations.png